rtanubra/interview_algorithms/geek_for_geeks/readme.md

 https://www.geeksforgeeks.org/

 Interview Questions from Amazon:
+    First 3 are rookie level the next MUST be more difficult.

     1. Replace every element with the greatest element on the right side Given an array of integers, replace every element with the next greatest element